OpenNews/opennews-website/what/community/datareview/index.md

 ## How to get started

-From now through Nov.
-1:
+From now through Oct.
+16:

 1. [Use this form to tell us about your project](https://docs.google.com/forms/d/e/1FAIpQLSeigaV1wvZOcokMGbC7xVUG8B2dGwZxNgxWgAc8VW1612KVMg/viewform).
 2. OpenNews will review requests and reach out to coaches to see who can help.
 We can't promise that someone will be available to work with you, but we'll let you know either way.